hj-n/zadu/README.md

 ## Supported Distortion Measures

-ZADU currently supports a total of 17 distortion measures, including:
+ZADU currently supports a total of 18 distortion measures, including:

 - 7 local measures
-- 4 cluster-level measures
+- 5 cluster-level measures
 - 6 global measures

 For a complete list of supported measures, refer to [measures](/src/zadu/measures).
+The library initially provided 17 measures when it was first introduced by our academic paper, and we added one more measure (label trustworthiness & continuity) to the library.

 ## How To Use ZADU